Wim Sonneveld

 Willem "Wim" Sonneveld (/nl/; 28 June 1917 – 8 March 1974) was a Dutch cabaret artist and singer.
-Together with Toon Hermans and Wim Kan, he is considered to be one of the 'Great Three' of Dutch cabaret.
+Together with Toon Hermans and Wim Kan, he is considered to be one of the "Great Three" of Dutch cabaret.
 Sonneveld is generally viewed as a Dutch cultural icon for his work and legacy in theatre, musicals and music.

 Biography

-Wim Sonneveld was born in Utrecht, Netherlands, to Gerrit Sonneveld and Geertruida van den Berg.
+Wim Sonneveld was born on 28 June 1917 in Utrecht, Netherlands, to Gerrit Sonneveld and Geertruida van den Berg.
 In 1922, at a very young age, he lost his mother.
 After his time at school, where he was the class clown, he had a few unsuccessful jobs.

-In 1932 he started singing in an amateur choir, the Keep Smiling Singers, after which he teamed up with Fons Goossens in 1934 to form a duo and perform at anniversaries of associations and institutions.
-Later that year he met reviewer Huub Janssen and after a journey through France in 1936 they started living together in Amsterdam, at first on the Westermarkt, later on the Prinsengracht.
-In that same year he worked for Louis Davids.
+In 1932, he started singing in an amateur choir, the Keep Smiling Singers, after which he teamed up with Fons Goossens in 1934 to form a duo and perform at anniversaries of associations and institutions.
+Later that year, he met reviewer Huub Janssen and after a journey through France in 1936 they started living together in Amsterdam, at first on the Westermarkt, later on the Prinsengracht.
+In that same year, he worked for Louis Davids.
 During the day he worked as an administrator and in evening he played small roles and sang chansons.
-In that same period he performed with his partner Huub in his own club De Rarekiek.
-In 1937 he sang in 'cabarets' (floor shows in nightclubs) with Suzy Solidor and Agnes Capri in France.
+In that same period, he performed with his partner Huub in his own club, De Rarekiek.
+In 1937, he sang in "cabarets" (floor shows in nightclubs) with Suzy Solidor and Agnes Capri in France.

-After the declaration of war of 1940 he returned to the Netherlands, where he acted in plays and in the revue of Loekie Bouwmeester.
-In 1940 he performed in the Theater der Prominenten and at Abraham van der Vies' De Sprookjesspelers.
+After the declaration of war of 1940, Sonneveld returned to the Netherlands, where he acted in plays and in the revue of Loekie Bouwmeester.
+In 1940, he performed in the Theater der Prominenten and at Abraham van der Vies' De Sprookjesspelers.
 Here he met Conny Stuart.
-In 1943 he formed his own association, consisting among others of Conny Stuart, Lia Dorana, Albert Mol, Joop Doderer, Hetty Blok and Emmy Arbous.
+In 1943, he formed his own association, consisting among others of Conny Stuart, Lia Dorana, Albert Mol, Joop Doderer, Hetty Blok and Emmy Arbous.

-Wim Sonneveld was gay, though not openly as it would have been unacceptable during that era.
+Sonneveld was gay, though not openly, as it would have been unacceptable during that era.